 The basics of climate change, disasters and displacement

 As climate change continues, it will likely lead to more frequent and severe natural hazards.
 The impact will be heavy.
 Climate change causes poverty and food shortages, and forces even higher numbers of men, women and children to flee their homes.

-On average, 26 million people are displaced by disasters such as floods and storms every year.
+On average, 26 million people are displaced by disasters such as floods and storms every year (as of 2016).
 That's one person forced to flee every second.

 Our climate change and disaster work